 One hopes that there is at least a rudimentary risk management plan in place in all organisations.
 At the very least, you should be aware of the risks that are relevant to you, especially those that are based on availability and price.

 Best practice in risk management is defined by continually monitoring and having contingency plans for each risk area.

-For more best practice advice on vendor management in 2018, please read our related blog article.
+For more best practice advice on vendor and supplier management, please read our related blog article.